-A bold new take on comfort, revitalization, and connectivity.

-IOWA'S #1 LINCOLN DEALER Since 1980

-NUE

-THE ALL-NEW 2024 LINCOLN NAUTILUS® SUV

-38 AVAILABLE

 LINCOLN DIGITAL EXPERIENCE

 Our new Lincoln Digital Experience brings enhanced levels of customization and convenience to your drive.
-The panoramic display, the largest display in its class, and center-stack touchscreen work together to position core driving information at eye level to help keep the driver's focus on the road ahead.
+The panoramic display, the largest display in its class," and center-stack touchscreen work together to position core driving information at eye level to help keep the driver's focus on the road ahead.

-"Class is Medium Premium Utility.
+Class is Medium Premium Utility.

-LINCOLN

-Due to high demand and global supply-chair

-constraints, some models, trims and features may not be available or may be subject to change.
+LINCOLN Due to high demand and global supply-chain constraints, some models, trims and features may not be available or may be subject to change.
 Check with your local retailer for current information.

-HYBRID POWERTRAIN The Lincoln Nautilus offers an available hybrid

-distants.

-powertrain - on all models.
-The 2.0-liter turbocharged engine, paired with a continuously variable automatic transmission with a 100 kW electric motor, can achieve a total combined horsepower of 310° and an EPA-estimated 30 mpg in the city and 31 mpg on the highway.
+HYBRID POWERTRAIN The Lincoln Nautilus offers an available hybrid powertrain - on all models.
+The 2.0-liter turbocharged engine, paired with a continuously variable automatic transmission with a 100 kW electric motor, can achieve a total combined horsepower of 310° and an EPA-estimated 30 mpg in the city and 31 mpg on the highway."
 "Horsepower and torque ratings based on premium fuel per SAE J1349 standard.
 Horsepower, torque, and fuel economy are independent attributes and may not be achieved simultaneously.
-"EPA-estimated rating of 30 chy/31 hwy/30 combined mpg.
-2.0L GTDI FHEV engine/CVT Auto Transmission Power Split Electric transmission/AWD drivetrain.
+"EPA-estimated rating of 30 city/31 hwy/30 combined mpg, 2.0L GTDI FHEV engine/CVT Auto Transmission Power Split Electric transmission/AWD drivetrain.
 Actual mileage will vary.